DavidLapadula/JSAlgorithmPractice/README.md

 ## Acknowledgments

 * Big thanks to Stephen Grider for making this great course available.
+I recommend this course to anyone interested in learning how to implement common algorithms in javascript.